Luis Garcia Player Props: Nationals vs. Rockies

 Rockies Pitching Rankings

-- The 7.9 strikeouts per nine innings compiled by the Rockies pitching staff ranks 24th in MLB.
+- The Rockies pitching staff ranks 26th in the league with a collective 7.4 strikeouts per nine innings.

-- The Rockies have the 19th-ranked team ERA among all MLB pitching staffs (4.88).
+- The Rockies have the 24th-ranked team ERA across all MLB pitching staffs (5.29).

-- The Rockies rank 20th in baseball in home runs given up (nine total, 1.3 per game).
+- Rockies pitchers combine to rank 22nd in baseball in home runs allowed (11 total, 1.4 per game).

-- The Rockies will send Urena (0-1) out to make his second start of the season.
+- The Rockies will send Gomber (0-1) to make his second start of the season.

-- His most recent time out came in relief on Sunday when the righty threw 2/3 innings against the San Diego Padres while giving up hits.
+- In his last time out on Sunday, the left-hander tossed six innings against the San Diego Padres, giving up three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.